tq-bit/qache/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Qache was created to provide secure and predictable HTTP - caching for one of my Vue apps.
+Qache was created to provide secure and predictable HTTP - caching for my Vue apps.
+It can be used as a normal Javascript cache.
+Its however lies in its ability to update collections of items if a single item changes.
+This approach was heavily inspired by [Apollo's caching system](https://www.apollographql.com/docs/react/data/caching/).

 <p align="right">(<a href="#top">back to top</a>)</p>